Claus1/unigui-go/README.md

 def getCompleteList(current_value Any):
     return []string{"option1","option2","option3"}
 ```
-Can contain optional "Update" handler which is called when the user press Enter in the field.
+Possible to set "Update" handler which is called when the user press Enter in the field.
 It can return nil or Gui object(s) for updating as usual handler.